 - Assisting local communities

-- Improving labor laws
+- Improving labour laws

 - Ensuring diversity and equality at work

-- Investing in nonprofit organizations
+- Investing in nonprofit organisations

 What is Section 135 of the Companies Act, 2013?

-Section 135 of the Companies Act, 2013 sets forth the legal framework for CSR in India.
-The section applies to companies meeting specific criteriaduring any financial year, which includes the following;
+Section 135 of the Companies Act, 2013, sets forth the legal framework for CSR in India.
+The section applies to companies meeting specific criteria during any financial year, which includes the following:

 - Net worth of INR 500 crore or more; OR